 On June 11, 2019, the American Guild of Organists, by action of the AGO National Council, entered into a partnership with the Church Music Institute to provide discounted CMI membership rates for AGO members.
-AGO members will have the ability to enjoy CMI member benefits for less than half the cost of regular CMI membership, which include access to its fully searchable online Sacred Music Library with over 18,500 curated choral selections and over 13,200 organ composition titles.
-Members of the AGO may join CMI at the reduced rate of $35 (a regular CMI individual membership is $75 per year) through the AGO website using their AGO membership login credentials.
+AGO members will have the ability to enjoy CMI member benefits at a discounted rate which include access to its fully searchable online Sacred Music Library of nearly 19,000 curated choral selections and 14,000 organ composition titles.
+Members of the AGO may join CMI through the AGO website using their AGO membership login credentials.
+(After logging in on the AGO website, go to "Update Personal Information" for code.)
 CMI Executive Director Charlotte Kroeker, Ph.D., reflected on this new relationship commenting that "The Church Music Institute is pleased to partner with the American Guild of Organists in our mutual commitment to excellence in church music."

 About the Church Music Institute Sacred Music Library

 The Church Music Institute contains an extensive Library of sacred choral and organ music for evaluation and study to support the educational purposes of the Institute.
 The Library is unique in collecting and preserving music for worship and study.
 Through electronic resources, members find appropriate anthems or organ music to use in worship from the convenience of their home or office.